amilgeorge/2015-DeepLearning-Assignment/Assignment3/README.md

 -----------
 Custom implemented RMSProp trainer can acheive a test error of ~2.2 %.
 The sample run can be found in the folder Observations/2015-05-31 15:13:19.

+Custom implemented with gradient descent achieves a test error of ~1.77%.
+The sample run can be found in the folder Observations/2015-06-01 23:11:49

 Usage
 ======